What is ALTA?

 ALTA does not accept individual paper submissions; only full session proposals are considered.
 Sessions may be fully organized before submitting, or organizers may invite additional participants to join the session once it has been accepted.
 To see further guidelines regarding the suggested structure for panels, workshops, and roundtables, see our proposal guidelines page.

-After ALTA accepts panels for the conference in early May, a list of panels seeking additional panelists will be publicized over our website, newsletter, and social media platforms.
+After ALTA accepts panels for the conference in July, a list of panels seeking additional panelists will be publicized over our website, newsletter, and social media platforms.
 If you would like to participate on a given panel, you may consult that list and write directly to the session organizer to ask to join that panel.

 What is the Annual Alexis Levitin Bilingual Reading Series?
 How can I submit to participate?